 The District and eligible employees are required to contribute to the plan at rates established by State statutes.
 Employer contributions rates can only be amended by state statute.
 Member contribution rates can be amended by state statute or election of the membership.
-Effective January 1, 2021, contribution rates for employers and members may be increased equally by the FPPA Board of Directors upon approval through an election by both the employers and members.

 In 2014, the members elected to increase the member contribution rate to the SWDB plan beginning in 2015.
 Member contribution rates will increase 0.5 percent annually through 2022 to a total of 12 percent of pensionable earnings.
 Employer contributions will increase 0.5 percent annually beginning in 2021 through 2030 to a total of 13 percent of pensionable earnings.
-Members of the SWDB plan and their employers contributed at a rate of 11.5 percent and 8.5 percent, respectively, of base salary for a total contribution rate of 20 percent in 2021.
-The District's contributions to the plan of the year ended December 31, 2021, were \$91,833, equal to the required contributions.
+Members of the SWDB plan and their employers contributed at a rate of 11.5 percent and 8.5 percent, respectively, of base salary for a total contribution rate of 20 percent during 2021.
+In 2022, members of the SWDB plan and their employers contributed at a rate of 12 percent and 9 percent, respectively, of pensionable earnings for a total contribution rate of 21 percent.
+The District's contributions to the plan of the year ended December 31, 2022, were \$104,601, equal to the required contributions.